 Carbon is the open-source design system for all IBM software products.
-It is a series of individual styles, components, and guidelines used for creating unified UI.
+It is a series of individual styles, components, and guidelines used for creating unified product experiences.

 Carbon has a core team of designers and front-end developers dedicated to developing and supporting the system.
-Our core team sits in the IBM Design Studio in Austin, Texas.
 There are also countless other designers and developers who contribute back to carbon-components and carbon-react.

 Check out our contribution overview to learn all about the different ways to contribute.
 Thanks for the help!

 First, make sure the problem is reproducible.
-Once confirmed, open an issue in the appropriate GitHub repo (see below).
+Once confirmed, open an issue in the appropriate GitHub repo from the following list.
 We will address the bug as soon as we can.
 If you have a fix for the bug, please feel free to submit a PR for it.

 If you have a pressing bug or change it is best to make PR for the issue yourself.
 Our team works in sprints and will try to address your bug as soon as possible; sometimes within two or three days, but usually by the following sprint.
 Issues that are out of scope will be closed until they become a higher priority.